hyperledger-labs/fabric-channeled-add-ons-gen/README.md

 5. Install the extension

    On Google Chrome or Edge go to Settings -> Extensions, enable developer mode and then click load unpacked and select the `/build` folder of the extension.

+6. Use the given credentials

+   The private key used for all users is provided in `assets/privateKey.pem`.
+   You can use it to log in as one of the existing users.

 ## Clean up